joonhyungshin/joonhyungshin.github.io/_pages/about.md

   - /about.html
 ---

+_If you are looking for my Tistory blog written in Korean, [follow this link](https://tistory.joonhyung.xyz/)._

 I am an undergraduate student in MathSci (Mathematical Sciences) and SoC (School of Computing), KAIST.

-I am mostly interested in many topics in discrete mathematics, such as combinatorics, graph theory, and discrete geometry.

-Currently, I am working at [Hyperconnect](https://hyperconnect.com/?lang=en) as Data Scientist, whereby I alternatively serve in the military.

-If you are looking for my Tistory blog written in Korean, [follow this link](https://tistory.joonhyung.xyz/).
+I am interested in connections between mathematics and computer science, but from a mathematical and theoretical perspective.
+These include graph theory, discrete geometry, topological methods in combinatorics, etc.